micronDLA/SDK/README.md

 - [6.
 Tutorial - PutInput and GetResult](#6-tutorial---putinput-and-getresult) : tutorial for using PutInput and GetOutput
 - [7.
 Tutorial - Writing tests](#7-tutorial---writing-tests) : Tutorial on running tests
 - [8.
 Tutorial - Debugging](#8-tutorial---debugging) : Tutorial on debugging and printing
 - [9.
+Variable Fix Point Quantization](#9-variable-fix-point-quantization) : Tutorial on using variable fix-point
-Running a model from your favorite deep learning framework](#9-running-a-model-from-your-favorite-deep-learning-framework) : Tutorial on converting models to ONNX
+- [10.
+Running a model from your favorite deep learning framework](#10-running-a-model-from-your-favorite-deep-learning-framework) : Tutorial on converting models to ONNX
   * [Tensorflow](#tensorflow)
   * [Caffe1](#caffe1)
   * [Keras](#keras)
-- [10.
-Supported models and layers](#10-supported-models-and-layers) : List of supported layers and models tested on the DLA
+- [11.
+Supported models and layers](#11-supported-models-and-layers) : List of supported layers and models tested on the DLA
   * [Tested models](#tested-models)
   * [TF-Slim models tested on Micron DLA inference engine](#tf-slim-models-tested-on-microndla-inference-engine)
   * [ONNX model zoo](#onnx-model-zoo)
   * [Keras](#keras)
   * [CNTK](#cntk)
-- [11.
-Troubleshooting and Q&A](#11-troubleshooting-and-qa) : Troubleshooting common issues and answering common questions
+- [12.
+Troubleshooting and Q&A](#12-troubleshooting-and-qa) : Troubleshooting common issues and answering common questions

 # 1. Installation